SACE | Southern Alliance for Clean Energy

 Solar: At the end of 2013, Mississippi had about 1 MW of installed solar capacity, the lowest level of any state in the Southeast.
 That said, there were two positive developments in 2014 which may help facilitate solar market growth going forward.
 The first was a study commissioned by the PSC to evaluate the costs and benefits of net metering in the state, which found that under most scenarios the benefits outweigh the costs.
 The second development involved a settlement agreement between Mississippi Power and a local chapter of the Sierra Club in which Mississippi Power agreed to not opposed net metering and to procure up to 100 MW of wind and solar power.
 In exchange, Sierra Club agreed to stop its legal and regulatory opposition to the Kemper coal gasification power plant.
 Time will tell on how these developments shape Mississippi’s renewable energy future.

-Wind: The latest studies from the National Renewable Energy Laboratory (NREL) show significant wind potential off Mississippi’s coast in the Gulf of Mexico [download data as .xls].
-Mississippi is also making plans to connect to Texas’s ample wind resources via the Southern Cross transmission line, slated to go online in 2014 and power Mississippi homes and businesses with over three gigawatts of wind power.
+Wind: The latest studies from the National Renewable Energy Laboratory (NREL) show significant wind potential.
+With these new wind turbines, over 43,000 megawatts (MW) of land-based wind potential currently exist in Mississippi.
+Developing just one gigawatt of wind energy capacity (1,000 MW) in Mississippi (less than 2% of Mississippi’s onshore potential) could power more than 255,500 homes a year!
+Mississippi is also making plans to connect to Texas’s ample wind resources via the Southern Cross transmission line, slated to go online in a few years and power Mississippi homes and businesses with over three gigawatts of wind power.
+For more information about wind energy in Mississippi, visit our Learn About page here.

 Other renewables: According to NREL estimates, if Mississippi tapped just 1% of its total renewable potential (from solar, wind, biomass, geothermal, and hydro), it would add 29GW of electric capacity — more than ten times the installed coal generation capacity in the state.

 Coal: In 2010, burning coal accounted for about 25% of power generated in the state, down from 36.9% in 2000, with the gap mainly made up by natural gas.
-There are four coal plants of substantial size in the state, and one controversial new plant under construction since 2010.
+There are four coal plants of substantial size in the state, one of which is converting to natural gas, and one controversial new plant under construction since 2010.
 If completed, the Kemper County Lignite Plant would burn the dirtiest form of coal, lignite, mined on site.
-The planned integrated gasification combined cycle (IGCC) plant received over $400 million in federal grants, over $1 billion worth of state incentives, and Mississippi Power customers are already paying for the construction in progress.
-Less than one-third complete, the plant is already nearly half a billion dollars over budget, and in July 2012 the MS Public Service Commission denied the utility’s request to raise rates by about $20 per household to make up the difference.
+The planned integrated gasification combined cycle (IGCC) plant is slated to cost $6.2 billion and go online in the first half of 2016, about two years behind schedule.
+Despite over a billion dollars in state and federal subsidies, it has nearly bankrupted the relatively small Mississippi Power, which has been back and forth with the state PSC about how much it can charge ratepayers for the plant.
 For more information on the plant and to take action, please visit Sierra Club’s campaign page.